polymonyrks/poppyS/README.md

 for more details, see below.
 ## Prepare some PDF Files.
 This program poppyS is suitable for hard to read documents such as a bit greek or latin ones.
-The documents below are such kind of examples.
+Such kind of examples are below.
 Read them yourself with this poppyS.
 1. Computer Science
 * [Haskell Wikibooks](https://en.wikibooks.org/wiki/Haskell)